-People who become leaders because they only desire power or wealth lead their companies down dangerous roads, accompanied by scandal, employee turnover, and corruption.
+People who become leaders solely because they desire power or wealth often lead their companies down perilous paths, marked by scandal, high employee turnover, and corruption.
 The only way to sustain success at your organization is if you, as the leader, are willing to make personal sacrifices for the company’s good.

 As you rise in leadership, your responsibilities increase as your rights decrease.
 Think about it: can you expect your employees to work long hours, give up their vacation time, or stay focused around the holidays if you, as their leader, aren’t willing to do those things?